daiwik-project/machine-learning-capstone-project-2025/README.md

 <a name="chapter3"></a>
-# Chapter 3: Time-Series Feature Engineering
+# Chapter 3: Time-Series Feature Factory

-Welcome back!
-In [Chapter 2: Historical Data Management for Prediction](02_historical_data_management_for_prediction_.md), we learned how to gather and store past `audience_count` values for each theater in our `history_dict`.
-This is like having a detailed diary for each theater.
-But how do we make our machine learning models actually *understand* what's important in these diaries and in the dates themselves?
+Welcome back, aspiring data scientist!
+In [Chapter 1: Data Integration Hub](#chapter1), we bravely gathered all our scattered data pieces into one organized `integrated_df`.
+Then, in [Chapter 2: Preprocessing & Transformation Blueprint](#chapter2), we refined these ingredients by handling missing values, scaling numbers, and converting text into numbers.
+Our data, now represented by `f_t_df` (a more "feature-rich" version of `integrated_df` as we add more to it), is clean and ready.

-### Why is Time-Series Feature Engineering So Important?
+But for our cinema audience forecasting challenge, "clean" and "ready" isn't quite enough.
+We're dealing with *time-series* data – data where the order and timing of events matter a lot.
+Just like predicting tomorrow's weather isn't just about today's temperature, but also yesterday's, and the day before, predicting cinema audience needs to consider the flow of time.

-Imagine you're trying to predict next Tuesday's audience for a cinema show.
-Just looking at the `show_date` as "2024-03-05" and the raw `audience_count` from past days isn't enough.
-A computer sees "2024-03-05" as just a string, and "50" as just a number.
-It doesn't inherently understand that:
+This is where our **Time-Series Feature Factory** comes in.
+Imagine it as a special kitchen dedicated to preparing ingredients that capture the "story" of our data over time.
+It doesn't just look at what happened on one day; it looks at patterns, trends, and past events to predict the future.
+This module will help us extract hidden patterns and valuable insights from our `show_date` column, transforming simple dates into powerful predictive features.

-*   Tuesday might have different audience patterns than Saturday.
+## Why Do We Need a Time-Series Feature Factory?

-*   The first week of the month might be busier than the last.
+Our goal is to forecast `audience_count`.
+Think about it:
-*   What happened **yesterday** (a 'lag' feature) is super important for today's prediction.
+*   Does the `day_of_week` matter?
+(Weekend vs. weekday).
+Yes!
-*   The **average audience over the last 7 days** (a 'rolling' feature) tells us about recent trends.
+*   Does the `month` matter?
+(Holiday season vs. off-season).
+Yes!

-**"Time-Series Feature Engineering"** is like adding spices and cooking techniques to bring out the flavor of *time* in our data.
-It's the process of creating new, smart features from our `show_date` and `audience_count` columns.
-These new features help our model find hidden patterns and dependencies that are crucial for making accurate forecasts.
+*   Does the audience `yesterday` affect the audience `today`?
+Definitely!

-Let's dive into the different "spices" and "techniques" we can apply!
+*   What about the `average audience over the last 7 days`?
+That's a strong indicator too!

-### Key Concepts in Time-Series Feature Engineering
+Standard preprocessing (like scaling or one-hot encoding) doesn't capture these time-dependent relationships directly.
+The Time-Series Feature Factory focuses on creating features that explicitly tell our machine learning model about:

-We'll focus on three main ways to engineer features from `show_date` and `audience_count`:
+1.  **Date Components**: Breaking down a date into its parts.

-1.  **Extracting Date Components**: Turning a single date into many descriptive numbers.
+2.  **Cyclical Nature of Time**: Representing repeating patterns (like days of the week, months of the year).
-2.  **Cyclical Encodings**: Helping the model understand repeating patterns like days of the week or months.
+3.  **Past Events (Lag Features)**: What happened a certain number of periods ago.
-3.  **Lag and Rolling Features**: Using past `audience_count` values to predict the future.
+4.  **Recent Trends (Rolling Statistics)**: Averages or variations over recent periods.

----
+Let's see how we can build these powerful features.

-#### 1. Extracting Date Components: Making Dates More Descriptive
+## 1. Extracting Date Components: Making Dates More Descriptive

 A single `show_date` (like `2024-03-05`) contains a lot of information.
 We can pull out different parts of it to create new numerical features.